abhilast/cloudflare-labs/module05/README.md

 ```
 HTTP/HTTPS (ports 80, 443):
-    âœ… Can be restricted to Cloudflare IPs only
+    ✅ Can be restricted to Cloudflare IPs only
-    âœ… Users connect through Cloudflare, not directly
+    ✅ Users connect through Cloudflare, not directly
-    âœ… Safe to lock down completely
+    ✅ Safe to lock down completely

 SSH (port 22):
-    âš ï¸ You connect DIRECTLY, not through Cloudflare
+    ⚠️ You connect DIRECTLY, not through Cloudflare
-    âš ï¸ If you restrict to Cloudflare IPs, YOU can't access it
+    ⚠️ If you restrict to Cloudflare IPs, YOU can't access it
-    âš ï¸ Must allow from your IP or risk lockout
+    ⚠️ Must allow from your IP or risk lockout
 ```

 **The safe SSH strategy:**